 - A “delivery” fee is often charged.
 The recipient’s bank is literally charging them for receiving the funds being transferred.

-Wise cuts out the middle-man, in this case, your bank, and withdraws the money from your account (without fees), exchanges it for the destination currency (which is where you save the most) and deposits it in the recipients account for a tiny fraction of the fee that your bank would charge.
+Wise cuts out the middle-man, in this case, your bank, and withdraws the money from your account (without fees), exchanges it for the destination currency (which is where you save the most) and deposits it in the recipient account for a tiny fraction of the fee that your bank would charge.

 The Wise Travel Debit Card.